Christians around the world know that this past Wednesday we entered into the season of Lent. It all begins each year with Ash Wednesday.

 It’s called the Christian calendar.

-It’s our liturgical rhythm.
+It’s our rhythm.
+It’s our liturgy.

 As you watch the video, remember how that one spot in creation cycled through the rhythmic changes of the seasons.
 The trees, the bushes, the leaves, the grass were all formed as creation moved through the seasons.
 And then imagine how the church can be rhythmically shaped in Christ as it walks through the beautiful story of the Christian calendar.